Soldelli/gait_anomaly_detection/ALV/README.md

 <img src="https://github.com/Soldelli/gait_anomaly_detection/blob/master/ALV/images/chest_support.jpg" width="300" height="450" hspace="50">
 </p>

-One che application is installed you can start recording gait cicles.
+Once the application is installed it is possible to start recording gait cicles.

 - Open the application and input the required information
     - `Name` of the user